fkaduk/kobodeck/README.md

 sqlite3 "$DB" ".schema" > testdata/nickel-schema-${VER}.sql
 ```

+### known issues

+- Already downloaded articles are never re-downloaded, even if the local file
+  is corrupted or unreadable.
+To force a re-download, delete the file from
+  `.adds/kobodeck/` manually.

 ### future work

 - Sync highlights and annotations from the Kobo (`Bookmark` table in